exasol/pyexasol/docs/HTTP_TRANSPORT.md

 ```

 ## Import from pandas to Exasol
-Write data from `pandas.DataFrame` directly to Exasol table
+Import data from `pandas.DataFrame` into Exasol table.
+You may use `callback_param` argument to pass custom options for pandas [`to_csv`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.to_csv.html) function.

 ```python
 C.import_from_pandas(pd, "users")